Skip to content

 Software

-Software are software packages that computed the activities.
+This section specifies how to describe software packages that computed the activities.

 Each file with a soft suffix is a JSON file describing software.
 It MUST include the following key: